 About

-As a medical student preparing to embark on a career in general surgery, I am driven by a deep-seated passion for understanding the intricacies of the human body and the transformative power of medicine.
-My background in stem cell biology and regenerative medicine has instilled in me a profound appreciation for the miracles that occur within the human body at a cellular level.
-This fascination has merged with my artistic side, resulting in a distinctive approach that marries science and art.
-I've chosen the vibrant style of pop art to convey the excitement and potential of regenerative medicine.
-The use of bold, vivid colors and iconic imagery in my art serves as a bridge between scientific innovation and artistic expression, showing that even the microscopic world is a canvas for creativity and hope.
+I am driven to understand the intricacies of the human body and transformative power of medicine.
+My background in stem cell biology and regenerative medicine has given me a profound appreciation for the miracles that occur within the human body at a cellular level.
+This fascination merged with my artistic side resulting in a distinctive approach that marries science and art.
+I've chosen multiple styles of art to convey the excitement and potential of bringing together these two seemingly opposite fields.
+My art serves as a bridge between scientific innovation and artistic expression, showing that even the microscopic and anatomical worlds can be a canvas for creativity.

 Kella